9 Major Difference Between Learning and Training

 Key Difference Between Learning and Training (Learning vs Training)

-Definition | A continuous process of acquiring knowledge, skills, values, and understanding. | A structured process aimed at enhancing specific skills or knowledge for a particular task/job. |
+Learning is a continuous process of acquiring knowledge, skills, values, and understanding.
+While training is a structured process aimed at enhancing specific skills or knowledge for a particular task/job.

-Goal | Broad personal growth and development; understanding and capability enhancement. | Achieving specific objectives, such as improving performance or mastering a particular skill. |
+The former has broad goals on personal growth and development; understanding and capability enhancement.
+The latter aims to achieve specific objectives, such as improving performance or mastering a particular skill.

-Duration | Ongoing and continuous, without a defined timeframe. | Often limited to a specific period with immediate, practical goals. |
+The former is ongoing & continuous, without a defined timeframe.
+Whereas the latter is often limited to a specific period with immediate, practical goals.

-Focus | Broad and comprehensive, covering a wide range of topics or skills. | Specific and targeted, focusing on particular skills or tasks. |
+For learning, it’s broad and comprehensive, covering a wide range of topics or skills.
+But for training, it’s specific & targeted, focusing on particular skills or tasks.

-Application | Knowledge and skills are adaptable to various contexts. | Skills are directly related to specific tasks or job requirements. |
+When learning is considered, knowledge & skills are adaptable to various contexts.
+But in the latter, skills are directly related to specific tasks or job requirements.

-Measurement | Less about assessment, more about personal growth and reflection. | Success is measured by the ability to perform specific tasks or apply skills. |
+The former is less about assessment, more about personal growth and reflection.
+While in the latter, success is measured by the ability to perform specific tasks or apply skills.

 You might also like to read about teaching vs training.